department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 end
 ```

-2. Integrate Callback Logic in Notification Triggers: Behind a feature flag, choose one of your notification triggers and update the way you are invoking VA Notify to pass in your callback data.
+Step 2: Integrate Callback Logic in Notification Triggers: Behind a feature flag, choose one of your notification triggers and update the way you are invoking VA Notify to pass in your callback data.

 Here is an example:
 ```
-if Flipper.enabled?(:{ExampleTeam}_notification_callbacks)
+if Flipper.enabled?(:custom_callback_handler)
   VANotify::EmailJob.perform_async(
-    user.va_profile_email, # The user's email address
+    user.va_profile_email,
     template_id,
     get_personalization(first_name),
     Settings.vanotify.services.va_gov.api_key,
-      { callback_metadata: { notification_type: 'error', form_number: 'ExampleForm1234', statsd_tags: } }
+    { callback_metadata: { handler_class: 'VANotify::CustomNotificationCallback', statsd_tags: { service: 'ExampleTeam' } } }
   )
 else
-    # existing notification sending logic
+  # Default logic
 end
 ```
+---

 #### Behind the Scenes: How Callbacks Work

-1. Here's a high-level overview of what happens behind the scenes when using VA Notify callbacks:
+Here's a high-level overview of what happens behind the scenes when using VA Notify callbacks:

-2. Notification Sending: When a notification is sent via the VA Notify API, a notification_id is generated and returned.
+1. Notification Sending: When a notification is sent via the VA Notify API, a notification_id is generated and returned.
 This ID should be saved to track the delivery status.

-3. Delivery Processing: VA Notify attempts to deliver the notification using its internal delivery workflow.
+2. Delivery Processing: VA Notify attempts to deliver the notification using its internal delivery workflow.
 This includes retries for temporary issues and contact lookups if an ICN is used.

-4. Callback Triggered: As the delivery progresses, VA Notify sends status updates to the configured callback URL.
+3. Callback Triggered: As the delivery progresses, VA Notify sends status updates to the configured callback URL.
 Updates may include statuses like "delivered," "failed," or "temporary failure".
-This [table](https://github.com/department-of-veterans-affairs/vanotify-team/blob/main/Support/error_status_reason_mapping.md#error-table) shows some of the various statuses that can be returned for a notification's delivery status and status_reason (the codes are meant for internal use so you can ignore them).

-5. Handling Callback: Your application receives the callback and processes it to determine if further action is needed—such as notifying the user of a failed delivery, retrying, or marking the notification as successfully delivered.
+4. Processing Callback: Your application receives the callback and processes it to determine if further action is needed—such as notifying the user of a failed delivery, retrying, or marking the notification as successfully delivered.

+5. Monitoring: Metrics and logs capture the outcome for reporting and troubleshooting.

+---

+#### Delivery Status Reference

+Refer to the [VA Notify Error Status Mapping Table](https://github.com/department-of-veterans-affairs/vanotify-team/blob/main/Support/error_status_reason_mapping.md#error-table) for detailed status codes and their meanings.

+---

 #### Contact Us